is0383kk/Pytorch_VAE-GMM/README.md

 Implementation of mutual learning model between VAE and GMM.
 This idea of integrating probability models is based on this paper: [Neuro-SERKET: Development of Integrative Cognitive System through the Composition of Deep Probabilistic Generative Models](https://arxiv.org/abs/1910.08918)
 Symbol Emergence in Robotics tool KIT（SERKET） is a framework that allows integration and partitioning of probabilistic generative models.

-Integrate VAE and GMM based on the SERKET concept.
-This is a Graphical Model of VAE+GMM model.:
+This is a Graphical Model of VAE+GMM model:

 <div>
 	<img src='/image/model.png' height="420px"><img src='/image/variable_define.png' width="420px">